ODSS First-Year Directors

 Re: New Requirements Under the Individuals with Disabilities Education Improvement Act of 2004, 20 U.S.C. §§ 1400 et seq., Concerning Children with Disabilities Enrolled by Their Parents in Private Schools (pdf)

-During the 2018-19 school year, we'll be conducting four half-day training sessions, putting on at least two webinars, providing directors with lists of resources and pairing each new director with an experienced special education director/mentor.
+During the 2020-2021 school year, we'll be conducting four half-day training sessions, putting on at least two webinars, providing directors with lists of resources and pairing each new director with an experienced special education director/mentor.
 New first-year directors will be paid a $50 stipend for each of the four in-person training sessions they attend.
 The dates for the program are: